russmckendrick/docker/README.md

 docker run -d -p 80 -v /home/containers/web:/var/www/html -e VIRTUAL_HOST=some.domain.com --link php:php-fpm --name="nginx" russmckendrick/nginx
 ```

-See [this terminal session](https://asciinema.org/a/11731) for a demo.
+See [this terminal session](https://asciinema.org/a/11731) for a demo or this [blog post](https://media-glass.es/2014/08/31/docker-fig-reverse-proxy-centos7/) for more details.